snugel/cas-offinder/README.md

   http://hgdownload.soe.ucsc.edu/downloads.html (UCSC genome sequences library) Untar and ungzip them in a directory.

-* Download RGENOS binary, or compile its source code to have its binary.
+* Download Cas-OFFinder binary, or compile its source code to have its binary.
   Check 'Usage' section above to continue!

 Compile
 ----------------
-* After install OpenCL library, now you can run or compile RGENOS.
+* After install OpenCL library, now you can run or compile Cas-OFFinder.
   For POSIX environments, make sure c++ compiler and libraries (such as g++) is installed.
   (For Ubuntu linux, you can install g++ package.
 For OSX, install Xcode)